 The approach taken by the Programme in providing support for Personal Development Planning (PDP) is in line with University policy.
-It seeks to enable you to maximize the benefits of your participation in the programme by reflecting on your progress and planning your next steps, by
+It seeks to enable student to maximize the benefits of their participation in the programme by reflecting on their progress and planning their next steps, by developing ways to overcome difficulties and improve their performance.
+It also encourages students to reflect on their future career, to improve their learning and creative work and to develop their communication skills.

-PDP is offered as a course within the Theory modules at levels 4, 5 and 6, as it is in this area of critical and contextual studies that reflection on one's progress and development of personal strategies can be best developed.
-It is also there that this element, new to Greek reality, can be best coordinated.
+PDP is offered as a course within the Theory modules at level 4, as it is in this area of critical and contextual studies that reflection on one's progress and development of personal strategies can be best developed.
 A specially dedicated member of staff is responsible for the delivery of this course who develops a schedule of presentations and individual tutorials with students, and liaises with module and pathway leaders.
 Vakalo staff and invited speakers present and discuss issues such as self-assessment, career management, target-setting, portfolio presentation, scheduling and planning.

-During the induction week at Level 4 you are introduced to the concept and benefits of PDP and the need for you to build a continuous and progressive portfolio of reflection on learning, transferable/communication skills and career opportunities.
+During the induction week at Level 4 students are introduced to the concept and benefits of PDP and the need to build a continuous and progressive portfolio of reflection on learning, transferable/communication skills and career opportunities.

-PDP is integrated into all modules on the Programme through the learning diaries element of the PDP portfolio, which encourage you to reflect on learning across your Programme of study.
-They will also keep you informed of current trends and developments in the world of design (digital, graphic, interior) as well as career related transferable skills and information.
+PDP is integrated into all modules on the Programme through the learning diaries element of the PDP portfolio, which encourage students to reflect on learning across their Programme of study.
+They will also keep them informed of current trends and developments in the world of design (digital, graphic, interior) as well as career related transferable skills and information.

-PDP functions as a crucial support in your progress and especially at Levels 5 and 6 where, you will increasingly be required to critically analyse, build on strengths and identify areas for improvement, in all areas of the programme.
+PDP functions as a crucial support in their progress and especially at Levels 5 and 6 where, students will increasingly be required to critically analyse, build on strengths and identify areas for improvement, in all areas of the programme.
 In the final year (level 6) projects require skills and knowledge to be applied in a holistic manner that promotes self-reflection and personal development.

-Thus PDP is a tool to optimise your performance and to maximize the benefits from your participation in the programme.
+Thus PDP is a tool to optimise student performance and to maximize the benefits from their participation in the programme.

-In sum PDP in Stage 1 provides you with the opportunity to reflect on your progress and participation in the course, with the aim of developing your understanding of the programme and education process.
-In Stage 2 the PDP offers support and assists you in understanding the nature of your chosen design specialisation and your work in such a context, while in Stage 3 the aim is to enable you to acquire an understanding of your future profession and your prospects as a designer.
+In sum PDP in Stage 1 provides students with the opportunity to reflect on their progress and participation in the course, with the aim of developing their understanding of the programme and education process, and as such it comprises a separate specially focused and assessed component of the "Theory" module, to act as a guide for the PDP process that is pursued in all other modules and incorporated in the marking of all subjects.

+Hence, the function of PDP in Stage 2 is to offer support and assist students in understanding the nature of their chosen design specialisation and their work in such a context, while in Stage 3 the aim is to enable students to acquire an understanding of their future profession and their prospects as a designer.

-Throughout the Programme you will be involved with a range of projects and activities providing you with experience and understanding of industry and employment, such as coursework briefs set by external clients, visits from practising designers, exhibitions, competition briefs, film festivals and study visits to local and national companies.
+Further, throughout the Programme students are involved in a range of projects and activities providing them with experience and understanding of industry and employment, such as coursework briefs set by external clients, visits from practising designers, exhibitions, competition briefs, film festivals and study visits to local and national companies.